ASAT: Adaptive Scoring and Thresholding with Human Feedback for Robust Out-of-Distribution Detection: Theoretical Analysis

-\textbf{Interpretation.} Proposition \ref{prop:fpr_control_main} establishes the desired FPR control at all times in \ASAT.
-It ensures that w.p. at least $1-\delta$, a) the FPR estimate \eqref{eq:fpr_hat} is within $\psi_t(\delta)$ of the true FPR for all $t$ and $\lambda$, and consequently b) $\text{FPR} \le \alpha$ in \ASAT.
+\textbf{Interpretation.} Proposition \ref{prop:fpr_control_main} establishes the desired FPR control at all times in \emph{calibration-safe} \ASAT.
+It ensures that w.p. at least $1-\delta$, a) the FPR estimate is within $\psi_t(\delta)$ of the true FPR for all $t$ and $\lambda$, and consequently b) $\text{FPR} \le \alpha$ in \ASAT.
+Importantly, this is a \emph{safety} guarantee on FPR $\leq \alpha$.
+The TPR achievable depends on the separation between $\mathcal{D}_0$ and $\mathcal{D}_1$.
+Well-separated distributions yield TPR approaching 1.
+The more the overlap, the lesser the TPR at a given level of FPR.
+ASAT improves this separation in the scores over time by adapting scoring function using OOD feedback.